-- Certificate of origin (declaration + certificate) stamped by Certifying authorities: - FORM A -Japan, waived for certain products - Special form for Textile and apparel (Canada) - Self-declaration, e.g. Registered Exporter's Statement of Origin (REX) in EU - Self declaration by Exporter (Canada) - Importer declaration (US) - AGOA apparel special Certificate - Small consignments: proof of origin may not be required
+- Certificate of origin (declaration + certificate) stamped by the certification authorities: e.g. Form A (Japan, waived for certain products) or Special Form for Textiles and Clothing (Canada) - Self-declaration, e.g. Registered Exporter Declaration of Origin (REX in EU), Exporter Self-declaration (Canada), Importer Declaration (USA) - Special certificate, e.g. in the case of clothing (AGOA) - Small consignments: proof of origin may not be required